sschanel/tidy-data/CodeBook.md

 http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones

 The input data set is split up into two sections, "training" and "test".
 Each of those two sections contains 3 files - the measurements, the subject identifiers, and the activity identifiers.
 Each of those files are conceptually 3 parts of the same table and can be combined column-wise.
 The two sections themselves can then be combined row-wise.
 An additional two files are provided by the data set that include the names of the features that were measured (one for each column) and labels for the activities.

+#### Citation

+Davide Anguita, Alessandro Ghio, Luca Oneto, Xavier Parra and Jorge L. Reyes-Ortiz.
+A Public Domain Dataset for Human Activity Recognition Using Smartphones.
+21th European Symposium on Artificial Neural Networks, Computational Intelligence and Machine Learning, ESANN 2013.
+Bruges, Belgium 24-26 April 2013.

 ### The Script